7.1 channel surround sound

 Should you buy the Razer Kraken X?

-The Kraken X marks a new era for Razer: All of its future gaming headsets will offer 7.1 surround sound.
+The Kraken X marks a new era for Razer: All of its more recent gaming headsets offer 7.1 surround sound.
 This headset is a reliable budget pick for casual gamers who want to improve audio and microphone quality without making a huge financial investment.
 If you want a basic pair of gaming headphones to work across devices, the Razer Kraken X is a smart plug-and-play option.